-Given that here, in Barcelona, the food markets, providing local fresh ingredients, play a huge role in the history of traditional dishes, we go back to the markets, this time to try the bistros and restaurants.
-And to discover the unique flavor of local, Catalan dishes, like escalivada.
+Given that here, in Barcelona, the food markets, providing local fresh ingredients, play a huge role in the history of traditional dishes, we go today to the market but not to buy, instead to try the bistros and restaurants there.

 The food served at the restaurants in (and around) the markets is prepared with the fresh ingredients sold in the market – hence the term of market kitchen.

 Cuines Santa Caterina